britzl/desert/README.md

     * Matrix4
 	* Quaternion
   * Game objects including script properties
-* Encode and decode to JSON (with optional zlib compression)
+* Encode and decode to JSON
+* Inflate and deflate using zlib
+* Encode and decode to base64

 ## Limitations
 Currently Desert has the following limitations: